 When the Copped Hall Trust purchased the building it was in a desparate state of disrepair.
 Over the intervening years a great deal of work has gone into carefully restoring the mansion, gardens, and ancillary buildings.
 The fire of 1917 left the structure of the mansion in a very poor state, but bit by bit chimneys have been stabilised, floors reinstated, and walls repaired, to the point that special group tours can be offered and the general public admitted on a limited basis to view parts of the interior.
-Ancillary garden buildings like the stables have been restored to the point where they can be opened to the public, and large areas of the gardens have been cleared, due to the efforts of 10-20 regular volunteers.
+Ancillary garden buildings like the stables have been restored to the point where they can be opened to the public, and large areas of the gardens have been reinstated, with the aid of 10-20 volunteers.

 Copped Hall Trust Archaeological Project

 Over the past decade the CHTAP has been investigating the site of the Tudor 'Old' Copped Hall, predeccessor of the current Hall.
 These ongoing yearly digs have revealed the cellar walls, enabling experts to determine the different phases of development of the Hall over the 16th and 17th centuries.
 Another trench has revealed a curious freestanding round structure in the lower great lawn.
 Archaeological finds indicate that the site was in use since at least the 13th century, and sherds of Roman and Iron Age pottery shows human presence at Copped Hall much earlier than that!
 Volunteer archaeologists can undergo a short training course to enable them to take part in the main annual dig.